bobmonsour/bobmonsour.com/src/posts/my-winding-road-toward-knee-replacement-surgery.md

 ## To inject or not to inject?

 <div class="image-holder">
-  {% image "src/img/injectodoc.jpg", "a diabolocial man holding a syringe", "100vw" %}
+  {% image imageDir + "injectodoc.jpg", "a diabolocial man holding a syringe", "100vw" %}
     <p class="caption"><a href="https://unsplash.com/photos/l-8rhhUpuyM">Photo</a> by <a href="https://unsplash.com/@dimhou">Dimitri Houtteman</a></p>

 </div>